Taking a walk at Muir Creek yesterday I was privileged to see a Northern Rough-winged swallow feeding young.

 - square tail

-- the range is from right across southern Canada and US and right down to Panama
+- the range is from right across southern Canada and the US and right down to Panama

 - they nest mainly in burrows in sandy, vertical banks that they either dig themselves or use an existing hole